Mahekjamadar20/Netflix-Data-Analysis/README.md

-# Netflix Data Analysis — EDA Project
+# Netflix Movies — EDA Project

 ## About This Project
-Comprehensive Exploratory Data Analysis on Netflix dataset of 8,800+ titles across 190+ countries using Python.
+Exploratory Data Analysis on a Netflix-related movies dataset of 9,800+ titles using Python.
+Goal was to understand content trends, genre popularity, and voting patterns.

 ## Objective
-To uncover content trends, genre patterns, and regional distribution to support data-driven content strategy decisions.
+To uncover patterns in movie popularity, genres, and release trends to support data-driven content decisions.

 ## Tools Used
 - Python